Kitware/arctic-viewer/docs/content/docs/formats/DepthSortedCompositeFormat.md

 Arctic Viewer expects any data to be accompanied by a dataset descriptor that formalizes the data convention so it can be understood by the application.
-The application expects to find a file named __info.json__ at the root of the tree structure (if any), and for the depth-sorted composite type of dataset, the file should be similar to the following example.
+The application expects to find a file named __index.json__ at the root of the tree structure (if any), and for the depth-sorted composite type of dataset, the file should be similar to the following example.